 Knowing what to expect before embarking on an activity does help us to remain calm.
 This is especially true when taking tests, and there is no exception while writing the G1 test.
 For the written test, you will need to answer forty multiple-choice questions.
 One part of the test will focus on traffic lights, signs, and traffic signals, while the other part will focus on your knowledge of the road rules for Ontario.

 To pass this G1 test, you are only allowed to have up to four wrong answers for the rules of the road and up to four wrong answers for the signs.
-For example, if you scored perfect for the rules but have made five wrong answers for the signs portion of the test, you will be unsuccessful and will be required to retake the test again.
+For example, if you scored perfect for the rules but have made five wrong answers for the signs portion of the test, you will be unsuccessful and will be required to retake the test.

 Before writing the G1 test

 When you apply for a driver’s license at the DriveTest Centre in Brampton, you must provide acceptable identification before you complete your application.
 One of the first things you will be required to do is pass a vision test.
 The vision test takes just a few minutes and is completed by a customer service agent.
 Ensure you bring your glasses with you if you require them.
-If you have any vision problems, they will give you a form to take to an optometrist to have completed before you can continue with the licensing process.
+If you have any vision problems, they will give you a form to take to an optometrist to complete before you can continue with the licensing process.

 Once you have completed filling out the forms and passed the vision test, you will be required to pay the appropriate fees.
 License fees are determined by the Ministry of Transportation of Ontario (MTO) and are subject to change without notice.
 The fees can be paid by cash, debit card, or credit card (including VISA, MasterCard, or American Express).